Immigration Mental Health Evaluations

 U-Visas & T-Visas

 A U/T Visa allows an undocumented immigrant to self-petition for legal status if they are a victim of a crime that occurred in the US.
 A T-Visa is specific to victims of human trafficking.
-A psychological evaluation can be a critical component in these cases, as they help establish the impact of mental and emotional abuse you experienced as a result of this crime.
+An evaluation can be a critical component in these cases, as they help establish the impact of mental and emotional abuse you experienced as a result of this crime.